smhillin/intro_to_kubernetes/spinup_aws_k8_cluster.md

-### Step 4: create kubeconfig so the user can run kubectl commands
+### Create kubeconfig so the user can run kubectl commands

 `
 mkdir -p $HOME/.kube